dotnet/arcade/Documentation/CodeQLGuidance.md

 ## TL;DR: Quickstart

-If using Arcade,
+Arcade provides new templates to encapsulate the build process and start the Guardian-driven CodeQL engine.
+They may be used from an "empty" pipeline definition

 1. Ensure your repository has the latest Arcade version
-2. Copy Arcade's CodeQL pipeline definition file [`azure-pipelines-codeql.yml`](https://github.dev/dotnet/arcade/blob/ecf92bbdc4354adc1960fa53808e87d91624f9b5/azure-pipelines-codeql.yml) to your repository
+2. Copy Arcade's CodeQL pipeline definition file [`azure-pipelines-codeql.yml`](https://github.dev/dotnet/arcade/blob/main/azure-pipelines-codeql.yml) to your repository
-3. Modify the pipeline definition to work for your repository's needs
+3. Modify the pipeline definition to work for your repository's needs.
-   - For projects using compiled languages, like C#, update the `buildCommand`.
+   - For projects using compiled languages, like C#, update the `buildCommand` to build the project.
+Unlike other Guardian tools, the CodeQL engine executes these in an instrumented environment to enable analysis.
+Note that if not provided, the engine may use heuristics to build.
-   - Update the `language` parameter to match your project's language
+   - Update the `language` parameter to match your project's language.
+Valid values are `cpp`, `csharp`, `javascript`, `java`, `python`, and `go`
    - For projects with multiple languages, duplicate the Job for each.
 4. Create a new Pipeline executing this newly-created definition.

 ## Use with Arcade

-Arcade version (arcade version) provides a new Job template "[codeql-build.yml](https://github.com/dotnet/arcade/blob/main/eng/common/templates/jobs/codeql-build.yml)" and step template "[execute-codeql.yml](https://github.dev/dotnet/arcade/blob/main/eng/common/templates/steps/execute-codeql.yml)".
+Arcade version (arcade version) provides a new Job template "[codeql-build.yml](https://github.com/dotnet/arcade/blob/main/eng/common/templates/jobs/codeql-build.yml)" and step template "[execute-codeql.yml](https://github.com/dotnet/arcade/blob/main/eng/common/templates/steps/execute-codeql.yml)".
 It extends Arcade's existing use of Guardian to provide SDL tooling and workflow.

 A working example pipeline defintion follows.